 The total on-feed inventory included 7.16 million steers and steer calves, up 3% from the previous year, and accounting for 68% of the total inventory.
 In contrast, heifers and heifer calves accounted for 3.41 million head, down 7% from 2015 – clear evidence that American ranchers are holding back more females for breeding stock.

-Now let’s watch and see what the market does with the news the coming week.
+Now let’s watch and see what the market does with the news in the coming week and see how that affects our futures.

 Brought to you in partnership by: